-Cough; diarrhea; general body discomfort; headache; irritability; mild bruising, hardening of the skin, pain, redness, swelling, or tenderness at the injection site; mild fever or chills; muscle aches; sore throat; stuffy nose; tiredness.
+Cough; diarrhea; general body discomfort; headache; mild bruising, hardening of the skin, pain, redness, swelling, or tenderness at the injection site; mild fever; muscle aches; sore throat; stuffy or runny nose; tiredness.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); burning, numbness, or tingling; decreased movement of the face muscles; decreased movement or sensation at or near the injection site; fainting; loss of appetite; muscle weakness; red, swollen, blistering, or peeling skin; seizures; severe or persistent headache or fever; vision changes; vomiting.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); burning, numbness, or tingling; decreased movement of the face muscles; decreased movement or sensation at or near the injection site; muscle weakness; seizures; severe or persistent headache or fever; vision changes; vomiting.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.